-Students must complete a minimum of 92 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+GRADUATION REQUIREMENTS Students must complete a minimum of 13 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a 'C' or better.
-Thirty (30) of the last 45 credits must be earned at Southwestern before the AAS in Medical Assistant degree is awarded.
+Nine (9) credits must be completed at Southwestern before the Medical Assistant: Career Pathway Certificate of Completion: Personal Care Aide is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-Classroom, 1964.